 A painting may begin with layers, marks, and an understory that builds slowly until the overstory is clear, or it could come straight through from the onset in a flurry of activity that startles me when I stop.
-Women, flowers, animals, and whirling dervishes show up in my work often, and I also explore current affairs through art as a visual commentary on our times.
+Women, flowers, animals, and whirling dervishes show up in my work often, and I enjoy exploring current affairs through art as a visual commentary on our times.

 I do accept commissions and enjoy collaborating on art; contact me to begin a conversation.